zerocnc/C---Plus-Data-Structures/Chapter 1.md

 The process of writing the specifications tells you exactly what the program should do.

-*Detailed specification*: a formal defnition of th eproblem your program must solve.
+*Detailed specification*: a formal definition of the problem your program must solve.

 ## Program Design